 Pack Up Your Good Habits

+This one seems obvious, but is the best advice I ever got.
+If there is something that you do all the time that you believe is critical to your success, then pack it up and take it on the road.
+Whatever it is.
 If you track your diet as part of your normal routine then take time to do same activity when you travel.
 It will give you less stress to know that you’re accounting for all that wonderful food.
 Just give yourself more allowances on travel days and make up for it with extra walking to see the sights.
+If you always eat a healthy breakfast, then do the same thing when you travel.

 How do you stick to your fitness routine when you travel?